sasqwatch/yawast/README.md

 * Certificate details
 * Certificate chain
 * Supported ciphers
-* Maximum requests in a single connection
+* Maximum requests using 3DES in a single connection

 Checks for the following SSL issues are performed: